-Department Chairperson: Kapila Rohan Attele
+Interim Department Chairperson: Mark Smith

 The Department of Computing, Information and Mathematical Sciences, and Technology (CIMST) offers a Bachelor of Science degree in Mathematics with two options: (a) Mathematics and (b) Secondary Teaching.
 Within the Mathematics Option, a student may take an actuarial science concentration.
-The built-in flexibility of the Mathematics Option will prepare students for careers in banks, insurance, industry, and government or to pursue advanced degrees in mathematics.
+Mathematics majors are encouraged to take courses in computer science and minor in computer science and/or earn the various IT certificates offered by the Department.
+Secondary Mathematics majors are encouraged to explore career options in school libraries offered by the Library Science program of the Department.
+Overall, the Mathematics Option will prepare students for careers in banks, insurance, industry, and government or to pursue advanced degrees in mathematics.